 Link to Homestudy

-(2) After submitting the application, the NBFE Chair of Training Development & Implementation will provide you with resources to prepare for the written and oral examinations.
+2. After submitting the application, attend a certification workshop (no additional cost) and/or utilize the online training resources (no additional cost) available to prepare for the written and oral examinations.